leaningtech/labs/src/content/docs/cheerpj3/12-reference/00-cheerpjInit.md

 tailscaleAuthKey?: string;
 ```

 This option expects a string that contains a Tailscale auth key.
-Using auth keys allows to register new nodes that are pre-authenticated.
+Using auth keys allows one to register new users/devices that are pre-authenticated.
 You can create an auth key [here](https://login.tailscale.com/admin/settings/keys).
 This option is mutually exclusive with [`tailscaleLoginUrlCb`](#tailscaleloginurlcb)

+> [!info] Info
+> A combination of a user and a device connected to a Tailscale network is called a _"node"_ in Tailscale terminology.

 For more information about auth keys visit the [Tailscale auth keys documentation](https://tailscale.com/kb/1085/auth-keys/).